serverless/serverless/docs/guides/observability/axiom.md

 Integrated logs include:

 - Logs from the Lambda Functions in your service (unless `disableLogs` is set to `true` for a specific function).
-- log groups defined in the `Resources` block and not associated with Lambda Functions.
+- Log groups defined in the `resources` block, not associated with Lambda Functions.
+These will all be auto-instrumented with Axiom.
+There is not a way to currently disable this behavior.

 ## Additional Configuration